Severson-Group/research-repo-template/experiments/test-plans/test-plan-template.md

 ### 5.2 Success Criteria

 _**How to know if the test was successful / whether we can trust the data**.
-Depending on the test, this can be easy to articulate ("thermal equilibrium reached within one hour"; or, "balanced torque vs rotor position approximates FEA results documented report xxxx Fig. 2") or challenging.
+Depending on the test, this can be easy to articulate ("thermal equilibrium reached within one hour"; or, "torque vs rotor position approximates FEA results documented report xxxx Fig. 2") or challenging.
 Again, keep this brief (2 - 3 sentences) and along the lines of a sanity check._

 ## 6. Related Tests from Previous Projects